KnapsackPro/knapsack-pro-js/README.md

 ### When `@knapsack-pro/jest` was already published in npm registry

+Note if you do this step for the very first time you need to remove `package-lock.json` in order to generate a fresh one instead of using what was generated in `package-lock.json` when you were using the local version of `@knapsack-pro/jest`.

 Ensure you have in `package.json` the latest version of `@knapsack-pro/jest` and run `npm install`:

 ```